Excursion 1

 MYRRHA ADS - A large research infrastructure – Mol (BE)

+The MYRRHA Phase 1 | MINERVA construction started in 2024 with many of its primary components were order in 2020.
 The ion source, the low-energy beam transport and the radio-frequency quadrupole are operational.
-Several other components are still under construction; they are scheduled to be completed by October 2026, providing a 100 MeV proton beam to the Proton Target Facility.
+Several other components are under construction; they are scheduled to be completed by 2027, providing a 100 MeV proton beam to 2 experimental facilities by 2030.

 Excursion 6a